haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen-bioexcel2024/index.md

     <img width="100%" src="caprieval_analysis-distributions.png">
 </figure>

-<a class="prompt prompt-question">For this antibody-antigen case, which of the score component is correlating best with the quality of the models?.</a>
+<a class="prompt prompt-question">For this antibody-antigen case, which of the score components correlates best with the quality of the models?</a>

 <hr>